VCityTeam/UD-SV/Doc/WorkingWithLyonOpenData.md

  - 2015: limite Vcity de split-building entre 2012 CityGML1 et 2015 CityGML2

 ### Inter vintage hindrances
+A difficulty, in understanding the dynamic evolution of the geometry of city, can arise when the identifier (labeling) of a singular city object changes across vintages.
+For example consider the changes in the labeling of the same physical buildings (more generaly any city object) between year 2012 and 2015:

+VintagesIDRenumbering

+Understanding the changes requires, or is greatly complicated by a lack of, identifiers that remain valid accross vintages.

  - PB: changes in the building (city object) identifiers (labeling) for a singular city object (across vintages)
  - PB: changes in the data semantic structuration (il faudrait une cohérence